hyperledger-cacti/cacti/docs/docs/cactus/build.md

     *   Docker Compose

-    *   OpenJDK (Corda support Java 8 JDK but do not currently support Java 9 or higher)
+    *   OpenJDK (Corda support Java 8 JDK but does not currently support Java 9 or higher)

         *   `sudo apt install openjdk-8-jdk-headless`